andraugust/andraugust.github.io/quantum-3.md

 When Bob measures his half of the system, and Alice and Bob exchange measurement results, the state collapses to the corresponding basis vector and the measurement of the joint system is complete.

+### Entanglement

-__Entanglement.__ Do Alice and Bob always have to exchange measurement outcomes to know the complete state?
+Do Alice and Bob always have to exchange measurement outcomes to know the complete state?
 Sometimes the answer is no. For example, consider the so-called _singlet state_

 $$
 \frac{1}{\sqrt{2}} \left( \ket{10}-\ket{01} \right)